 6: Coupon Wheels

-Also known as ‘gamification pop-ups’, coupon wheels are a fantastic method for
+Also known as ‘gamification pop-ups’, coupon wheels are a fantastic method for Ecommerce sites to skyrocket conversions through the roof.

 These pre-programmed coupon wheels are particularly engaging for Ecommerce style businesses where the goal is to use discount incentives to encourage people to part with their emails.